Chapter 12

 In the midst of the chapter, we get this entirely awesome exchange:

 It's not like I know a whole bunch about this stuff," she added, sighing.
 "I've seen a couple bad movies, that's all, and I've read some books.
 Probably not good books, either.
-You need...Obi-Wan."
+You need...Obi-Wan."which is exactly the sort of thing that real people say (at least, the real people I know would engage in exactly that sort of debate.
+Perhaps I'm hanging out with the wrong sort of people.)

 "Yeah, but I don't think Springden admits Jedi."